ElliotKillick/qvm-create-windows-qube/README.md

-  -c, --count <number> Number of Windows qubes with given basename desired -n, --netvm <netvm> NetVM for Windows to use (default: sys-firewall) -b, --background Installation process will happen in a minimized window -p, --package <packages> Comma-separated list of packages to pre-install (see available packages at: https://chocolatey.org/packages)
+  -c, --count <number> Number of Windows qubes with given basename desired -n, --netvm <netvm> NetVM for Windows to use (default: sys-firewall) -b, --background Installation process will happen in a minimized window -p, --packages <packages> Comma-separated list of packages to pre-install (see available packages at: https://chocolatey.org/packages)
-  -i, --iso <file> Windows ISO to automatically install and setup (default: Win7_Pro_SP1_English_x64.iso) -a, --answer-file <xml file> Settings for Windows installation (default: windows-7.xml)
+  -d, --disable-updates Disables installing of future updates (automatic reboots are disabled either way) -i, --iso <file> Windows ISO to automatically install and setup (default: Win7_Pro_SP1_English_x64.iso) -a, --answer-file <xml file> Settings for Windows installation (default: windows-7.xml)
 ```

-Example: `./qvm-create-windows-qube.sh -bp firefox windows-7`
+Example: `./qvm-create-windows-qube.sh -n sys-firewall -p firefox,notepadplusplus,office365business windows-7`

 ## Security

-To mitigate the fallout of another shellshock-like Bash vulnerability, the dom0 script communicates to the windows-mgmt qube in a one-way fashion.
+To mitigate the fallout of another shellshock-like Bash vulnerability, the Dom0 script communicates to the windows-mgmt qube in a one-way fashion.
 Downloading of the Windows ISOs and update packages are made as secure as possible by encforcing HTTPS with public key pinning whenever possible as well as verifying the SHA256 of the files after download.
 Packages such as Firefox are offered out of the box so the infamously insecure Internet Explorer never has to be used.

 ## Contributing